The Quantum Broom Paradox

 Remains glowing when all other lights dim at the end

-"Sometimes shows reflections of things not present in the room"
+The mirror sometimes shows reflections of things not present in the room.

-"Begins to show reflections of past conversations between HUMAN and CLAUDE"
+Later, the mirror begins to show reflections of past conversations between HUMAN and CLAUDE.

 Quantum Uncertainty and Broom Location